RobinLinus/coins-legacy/notes/lightning-network.md

   - Currently, the payee has to compute a route to his recipient.

 Unfortunatly, these usability issues exclude most endusers.
-The LN cannot work on a mobile device with an unreliable connection.
-Nevertheless, exactly that is the setup of the next billion users that we want to on-board to a better financial system.
+The LN cannot work on mobile devices with unreliable connections.
+Nevertheless, exactly that is the setup of the next billion users.

-Users expect a frictionless payment experience.
+And users expect a frictionless payment experience.
 Humans thrive for simplicity.

 Therefore, to gain popularity, most LN Apps such as [BlueWallet](https://bluewallet.io/) or [Tippin.me](https://tippin.me/) have to offer custodial wallets to endusers.
 Currently, full custody is the only way to bridge the usability gap and enable LN payments for mobile users.